4 Things That You Should Be Aware Of While In Morocco

 You can miss out on all the best things

 The number of worthwhile sights in Morocco are impossible to count.
 It seems like there is something beautiful to see around every corner.
 Of course, most of the big-ticket tourist attractions are popular for a reason.
 But don’t get stuck exploring only the famous sights.
-Take the time to venture out to the road less travelled, especially outside of the big cities.
+Take the time to venture out to the road less traveled, especially outside of the big cities.
 A good local guide can take you to see all the hidden gems that you would otherwise have missed.